• LAUNCH YOUR DREAM

 “Most of the important things in the world have been accomplished by people who have kept on trying when there seemed to be no hope at all.”

-After my daughter was first born I decided to start my blog.
+When my daughter was born I decided to start my first blog.
 I’d finally decided to pursue my dream of sharing inspirational stories and writing about my experiences speaking to young women in South Africa.
-I wasn’t sure how I’d be at writing and publishing online, but the ritual of it made me feel stronger and more confident.

 Writing, as it turned out, gave me hope.